 The network management system includes a schedule for querying agents.
-Each device on the network has a software agent installed on it and the communication of SNMP takes place between the manager and the agents, making it unnecessary for the network manager to communicate directly with each device.
+Each device on the network has a software agent installed on it, and the communication of SNMP takes place between the manager and the system management agents, making it unnecessary for the network manager to communicate directly with each device.

 A central element of SNMP is the Management Information Base (MIB).
 The MIB is a communications framework and dictates the format of data communicated between the network manager and each device agent.

 The SNMP standard allows for more than one manager.
 The responsibilities of each manager may overlap.

 The SNMP agent monitors the device on which it is installed.
 It creates a local MIB, maintaining the status of each category in the database, ready to respond to requests for information from the network manager.
 The agent does not automatically communicate with all network managers.
 It will only respond to managers that it has been configured to deal with.
 This selective communication strengthens the security of SNMP because each network manager has to authenticate its identity with credentials before an agent responds to its request.